-When an admission tutor is faced with two candidates with equally good grades, they decide between them based on their commitment to medicine, as well as their contribution to extracurricular activities.
+When an admissions tutor is faced with two candidates with equally good grades, they decide between the candidates based on the students’ commitment to medicine as well as their contribution to extra-curricular activities.

 Simply put, they can set you apart from other capable candidates.

 Having a hobby or an outlet to relieve stress is good for a budding medic, to prevent burnout and to stop being overwhelmed with the demands of studying to become a doctor.
 Many students burn out in medical school, and admissions tutors want to see a student who can strike a balance between work and play to avoid a similar situation.